-Because it is such a large brewery by Victoria standards, I found the actual atmosphere and service to be less personable than a lot of the other places I visited.
+Because it is a larger brewery in Victoria, I found the actual atmosphere and service to be less personable than a lot of the other places I visited.
 I thought the food was tasty, although a little overpriced for the portion size (I ordered one of their pizzas).
 From the locals that I talked to, a lot claimed that Spinnaker’s had lost their finesse with food in recent years, but perhaps you just have to order the right items on the menu.

 Moon Under Water

 I just think of a sociable fun atmosphere when I think back to Moon Under Water Brewery.
-I happened to walk in during their music bingo night, managed to find the only available table for myself, and continued to people watch while sipping on the Creepy Uncle Dunkle (great name!).
+During my DIY Victoria craft beer tour, I happened to walk into Moon Under Water during their music bingo night, managed to find the only available table for myself, and continued to people watch while sipping on the Creepy Uncle Dunkle (great name!).

 I didn’t get to talk to the bartenders or servers very much because it was loud when I walked in, but they were all friendly, quick, and helpful with my beer selection.
 Moon Under Water (as well as Driftwood) had some of my favorite quality brews, and they specialize in German lagers, wheat, and sour beers.